scottrobertson/tesla-precondition/README.md

 5 Rear right
 ```

-An example to turn on all seats to max: `X-TESLA_seats=3,3,3,0,3,3`
+An example to turn on all seats to max: `X-Tesla-seats=3,3,3,0,3,3`

 ## Setup iOS Shortcut

-- Install and Setup "AUth for Tesla" app.
+- Install and Setup "Auth for Tesla" app.
 - Open Shortcuts
 - Add a Shortcut
+- Add an action of "Get Access Token" provided by the Auth for Tesla app.
 - Add an action of "Get Contents Of URL"
-- Add your URL from above, including appending your token: `?access_token=YOUR_ACCESS_TOKEN` along with any other params you want.
+  - Add your URL from above
+  - Add the required + optional headers from above.
+  - For the X-Tesla-access_token header, you can tell it to use the "token" variable from the "Get Access Token" step above.
+- Optional: Add an action of "Get Dictionary From" and use the "Contents of URL" as the value
+- Optional: Add an action of "Show notification" and use the response from the dictonary step as the body